-As I’ve said previously (and will many times in the future, I feel I have to warn you!)
-I have absolutely no artistic talent what so ever.
+As I’ve previously said, I have absolutely no artistic talent what so ever.
 I couldn’t draw you a circle.
-But I do like the kids to try crafty things, I like getting them away from TV’s and tablets and doing something together, and on cold days a bit of a crafty afternoon is much better than going out.
+But I do like the kids to try crafty things.
+I like getting them away from TV’s and tablets and doing something together and on cold days a bit of a crafty afternoon is much better than going out.

 My only concern here is that as The Boy gets older, we might need to reinforce the Christmas Tree if we expect it to hold ornaments made out of his giant hands pressed into salt dough, look out for the “giant handprint crafts” post coming soon!